Nick Bertke: Twitter Reacts As EDM Star 'Pogo' Fist-Pumps Over Pulse Massacre, Calls Gay People 'Disgusting'

 — Lukas Merriweather (@Lankyshakes) May 31, 2018

-Others wondered if the hateful comments toward gay people were an expression of Bertke’s self-hatred because, the Twitter commenters speculated, he may be gay himself and in a state of denial about his sexuality.
+Others wondered if the hateful comments toward gay people were an expression of Bertke’s self-hatred because, as Twitter commenters speculated, he may be gay himself and in a state of denial about his sexuality.

 You're so gonna turn him on.
 We've seen it all before.
 It's all a smoke screen.
 He's gay and isn't coping.
 Let's give him space to come to terms with it.